+8 Ibid., at 3.

-4. Against this background, the present legal note is structured as follows.
-Section I presents the scientific evidence which supports our legal arguments, explaining the relevance of a variety of treaties to be interpreted in a mutually supportive manner.
-Section II highlights the interlinkages between climate change law, the law of the sea and biodiversity law, specifically providing guidance on the obligations under each regime and on the measures to be implemented to ensure compliance with them.
+Section I, underscores progress already made under international biodiversity law to clarify State obligations on climate change and the law of the sea.
+This section specifically provides guidance on the obligations under each regime (biodiversity, climate change, the law of the sea) and on the specific measures to be implemented to ensure compliance with them.
 Section III clarifies the interdependencies of the "climate system and of other parts of the environment" with human rights, clarifying which obligations under international human rights law are relevant to protecting the climate system and the environment.